 - Re-projects repeating patterns and visually similar content

 ASW works within Air Link to transmit VR video smooth and quick.
 In the screenshot below, you can see how ASW corrects graphics warping to look more pleasing to your eyes.

 In Virtual Desktop version 1.20.9, a new feature called synchronous spacewarp (SSW) was introduced.
-Like ASW, SSW reduces stuttering when your PC has framerate dips and isn’t able to reach 90 or 120 fps.
-In these cases, it renders the game on your PC at half-framerate and then generates the missing frames on your Oculus Quest 2.
+Like ASW, SSW reduces stuttering when your PC has framerate dips and can’t reach 90 or 120 fps.
+In these cases, it renders the game on your PC at half-framerate, generating the missing frames on your Meta Quest 2.

-Where ASW is performed by Oculus at the computer, SSW is performed in the headset.
-The Quest 2 has extra processing power available for PC VR games and SSW uses this intelligently when needed.
+Where Oculus performs ASW at the computer, SSW is performed in the headset.
+The Quest 2 has extra processing power available for PC VR games, and SSW uses this intelligently when needed.

-The developer of Virtual Desktop claims that the quality of the extrapolation is better with SSW vs ASW.
+The Virtual Desktop developer claims that the extrapolation quality is better with SSW vs ASW.
 You can see the demo video below and decide for yourself.

 Verdict: Both ASW and SSW do a great job to improve performance of PC gaming.
 While Oculus had the original advantage, this is now a DRAW.
 Virtual Desktop is better because the load is placed on your headset, which has the extra capacity for processing.
 However, this does affect battery life.